Clemapfel/crisp/README.md

 ```
 git submodule add https://github.com/Clemapfel/crisp.git
 ```
 Add the corresponding include path to your cmake script and link against `crisp` like so:

 ```cmake
 include_directories(/path/to/.../crisp/include/)
 add_executable(MY_EXECUTABLE path/to/my/main.cpp)
 target_link_libraries(MY_EXECUTABLE crisp)
 ```

 Be sure to compile with gcc10 or newer, as many needed C++20 features are not supported in older versions.

-You will also need to install Eigen and SFML on a system-level (see [Dependencies](#dependencies))
+For linux system, make sure the following packages are installed:
++ `libfftw3-bin`, `libfftw3-double3`, `libfftw3-long3`, `libfftw3-quad3`, `libfftw3-single3`

 ## Tutorials